rincypereira/HRAnalytics_Dashboard/README.md

 # HRAnaytics_Dashboard
-HR Anaytics Dashboard using Tableau, To visualize and analyze HR data and create an interactive and dynamic dashboard Step-by-step Description of HR Analytics Dashboard:
+HR Analytics Dashboard using Tableau, To visualize and analyze HR data and create an interactive and dynamic dashboard Step-by-step Description of HR Analytics Dashboard:

 1.Data Source Connection: